Benedict Cumberbatch feels ‘so hot’ as executive watching forests burn in advert

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Benedict Cumberbatch has stripped down to a towel to play a chief executive named Benedict Lumberjack for an advert highlighting the role of pension funds in fossil fuel projects.
+Benedict Cumberbatch has stripped down to a towel to play a chief executive named Benedict Lumberjack for an advert highlighting the role of pension funds in deforestation projects.

 The Sherlock actor, 48, can be heard saying “I’m so hot right now” while he sits in a sauna and watches the world’s forests burn in a campaign video created on behalf of the group Make My Money Matter.